 It is recommended that oral prelims include a departmental seminar to be attended by students and faculty which will be a presentation of a preliminary draft of the student's dissertation proposal or paper if they replaced the written preliminary exam with a paper, which must be written and submitted to the Advisory Committee two weeks prior to the oral exam.
 The student's Graduate Advisory Committee will decide if the seminar will be held and can work with the Departmental Graduate Office for scheduling.
 The intent of the seminar is to start preparing the student's presentation skills and ability to answer questions.
 This seminar is expected to last about 30-45 minutes and will occur at the beginning of the exam.
-During the seminar, all in attendance will be encouraged to ask questions relevant to the seminar topic.
-After the seminar ends, all in attendance will be dismissed except for the student and the student's Graduate Advisory Committee to continue the exam.
+During the seminar, all in attendance will be dismissed except for the student and the student's Graduate Advisory Committee to continue the exam.
 If the student is presenting their dissertation proposal, it is not the intent to have study results but rather a presentation of proposed study(ies).
 Moreover, it is not the intent of the oral preliminary committee to sign off on the dissertation proposal during the exam.
 It is expected that the student has prepared a draft of the proposal and can justify the literature review and methodology.